SpongePowered/SpongeDocs/source/plugin/scheduler.rst

 the default ``ExecutionContext.global`` and specifically run the parts that need to be thread-safe on the Sponge server thread.

+To avoid accidentally scheduling work on through the Sponge ``ExecutorContext`` another context should be implicitly defined so it acts as the default choice.
+To maintain thread safety only the functions that actually interact with Sponge will need to have the Sponge executor specified.

 .. code-block:: scala

     import scala.concurrent.ExecutionContext

     val executor = Sponge.getScheduler().createSyncExecutor(plugin)

-    // It is a bad idea to make this executioncontext implicit since it might accidentally
-    // force work onto the server thread.
+    import ExecutionContext.Implicits.global
-    /* implicit */ val ec = ExecutionContext.fromExecutorService(executor)
+    val ec = ExecutionContext.fromExecutorService(executor)

-    // Implicitly use the default executor if none are specified import ExecutionContext.Implicits.global

     val future = Future {
-        /* Do some calculation on the implicit ExecutionContext */ }
+        // ASYNC: ExecutionContext.Implicits.global
+    }

-    // Example of using the value on the server thread future foreach {
+    future foreach {
-        case value => /* use the value on the main thread */ }(ec) // Override implicit ExecutionContext with the sponge scheduler

-    // Chaining futures
+        case value => // SYNC: ec
+    }(ec)

     future map {
-        /* turn the future into a Future[Int] on the server thread */ case value => 20
+        case value => 42 // SYNC: ec
     }(ec).foreach {
-        /* running on the implicit executioncontext */ case value => println(value)
+        case value => println(value) // ASYNC: ExecutionContext.Implicits.global
     }